 pin_notify_plugin_http, which supports the EAI Manager dm_http plug-in.
 See "Configuring EAI Manager to Publish to an HTTP Port".

 pin_notify_ra, which supports Revenue Assurance Manager and Suspense Manager.

 pin_notify_telco, which supports Global System for Mobile Communications (GSM) Manager.

 To modify the content of one of these files, see "Editing the Event Notification List".

-If your system contains more than one of these files, you must merge their contents into a single file.
+If your system contains more than one of these files, merge their contents into a single file.
 See "Merging Event Notification Lists".

 Note:Configuring notification thresholds that result in large number of subscriber breaches can impact call detail record (CDR) throughput.

 By default, event notification is not enabled in BRM because the /config/notify object is not created during installation.
 To implement event notification: